What is Cortisol Hormone

 While cortisol is essential for the body, too much can be harmful.
 High levels of cortisol in the blood can cause conditions such as Cushing syndrome, which can lead to high blood sugar, osteoporosis, and frequent infections.
 It is best to take corticosteroid medication as prescribed.

-Tests to check cortisol levels
+What is Cortisol Tests to check cortisol levels

 Cortisol is a steroid hormone produced by the adrenal gland.
 It can be measured using a blood test, saliva test, or urine test.
 The level of cortisol varies throughout the day.
 This makes it best to be tested early in the morning.
 You may experience moderate pain, throbbing, or bruising after the test.